dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 * All indexes required for the table must be defined at the time of table creation.
 At present you cannot add an index at a later stage.

-* Tables and indexes cannot be dropped once created.
-Support for dropping tables and indexes will be added in a future release of SimpleDBM.

 * Table structures are limited in the type of columns you can have.
 At present Varchar, Varbinary, DateTime, Number, Integer and Long